-Students seeking licensure in the state of Minnesota with a specialty in a world language who are not native speakers of that language are required to demonstrate Intermediate-High level speaking proficiency as defined by the ACTFL Proficiency Guidelines and tested via the Praxis II test.
-To achieve this level of proficiency, all students seeking a specialty in a world language are expected to have an extended immersion experience in a country where their language of study is the primary language.
-Native speakers of French, German, or Spanish are required to demonstrate advanced level proficiency in English and their native language.
+Students seeking licensure in the state of Minnesota with an endorsement or major in a world language who are not native speakers of that language are required to demonstrate Intermediate-High level speaking proficiency as defined by the ACTFL Proficiency Guidelines and tested via the state-required content exam.
+To achieve this level of proficiency, all students seeking a license or endorsement in a world language are expected to have an extended immersion experience in a country where their language of study is the primary language.
+Native speakers of French or Spanish are required to demonstrate advanced level proficiency in English and their native language.